 Does the idea of a road trip with kids stress you out?
 Me too.
-I can help eliminate stress so you gain confidence and peace of mind knowing you’re doing everything exactly right when it comes to keeping your kiddos safe in the seat.
-Before you hit the highway, stop, drop, and roll through these reminders.
+But there are ways to make it (a little) easier!
+Let me help eliminate some stress and give you peace of mind and confidence that your kids are safe in the seat, whether you’re driving up the block or hitting the road for a few hundred miles.
+If you’re hitting the road sometime soon, stop, drop, and roll through these reminders.
 You got this!

 1. Vehicle check

-Be sure your vehicle is up-to-date on all service, check your tire pressure, and ensure everything is in tip-top shape when it comes to your car and what’s happening under the hood.
+Be sure your vehicle is up-to-date on all services, check your tire pressure, and ensure everything is in tip-top shape when it comes to your car and what’s happening under the hood.
+Schedule routine maintenance a week or two before you hit the road so you have one less thing to handle as the big day gets closer!

 Easy Organization Ideas